 Popular with the online mattress stores because of the ease and lower cost to ship across the country, technically these mattresses belong to the Solid Foam type of mattress (as above).

 The only way to construct a mattress that can be compressed, shrink-wrapped in plastic and then rolled to go into a box, is to construct it as a solid slab of foam or a box of foam.
-So, even when a mattress-in-a-box contains springs, these are always "layers" of pocket springs or microcoils.
-These layers of pocket springs have very little structural integrity.
-But, when these are added to a mattress-in-a-box, they can certainly increase the comfort in this style of mattress.
-However, these layers of springs found in a mattress-in-a-box are definitely not there for support.
+So, even when a mattress-in-a-box contains springs (and these are often labelled as "Hybrids"), these are always layers of pocket springs or microcoils with very little structural integrity.
+However, when these are added to a mattress-in-a-box, they can certainly increase the comfort in this style of mattress.
+But these layers of springs found in a mattress-in-a-box are definitely not there for support.

 This is our biggest issue with any mattress that can be rolled up – lack of structure and edge support, and very little spinal support.
 They can be extremely comfy at first, but often have a short life-span and may end up causing you some problems with your back.